 - Hormonal and menstrual changes do not affect the procedure or the results.

-Providers of thermography note that the technique does not detect cancer.
+The ACCT notes that breast thermography does not detect cancer.
 It can only alert a person to changes that may need further investigation.

-It also has disadvantages.
-For example, the information it provides is limited.
-Although it can show changes in heat and vascular features, it does not show how the breast has changed.
+- It provides limited information.
+Although thermography can show changes in heat and vascular features, it does not show how the breast has changed.

-Also, medical insurance often does not cover the cost of thermography, whereas it will often pay for regular mammogram screening.
+- Medical insurance often does not cover the cost of thermography, whereas it usually covers regular mammogram screening.

-A mammogram is a kind of X-ray.
+A mammogram is an X-ray of the breast.
 It involves compressing the breast between two metal plates and taking an X-ray image of the breast tissue.

 Factors affecting who will benefit from regular mammograms include:

-- whether the person has a personal or family history of breast cancer
+- whether a person has a personal or family history of breast cancer

 - the presence of certain genetic factors, such as changes in the BRCA1 or BRCA2 genes